 A good customer service benefits the business or companies as it will eventually produce satisfied customers.
 However, a bad customer service might end up generating unhappy and unsatisfied customers.
 It may result in effecting a business in a negative way.

 Customer support is a series of customer services to support the customers in making the correct use of a product.
-Customer support provides the customers with a series of services in order to make cost-effective choices and appropriate use of a product.
+Customer support provides the customers with a series of services in order to make cost-effective choices and appropriate use of a product, customer service is just one aspect of customer support though remains the primary and most important aspect.

 For instance, customer service can be of many kinds.
 It may be in person through sales representatives or over the phone.
 One more popular kind of customer service is known as automated service.
 One excellent example of automated service that many people might be able to relate to is through internet sites.